Elder abuse can take many different forms. The most common forms of elder abuse are financial and psychological/emotional abuse.

 Some of the possible risk factors for elder abuse include situations where:

 The first priority is your safety.
 If you feel threatened or unsafe, call 000.
-The police can assist you in removing an abusive person from your home, or help you to find safe accommodation.
+The police may assist you in a number of ways, by removing an abusive person from your home, applying for an Intervention Order, or help you to find support services.

-Finding someone to talk to and share your concerns with can be very helpful.
-This could be a trusted friend, family member or a trained person from a professional organisation.
+Find someone to talk to and share your concerns with.
+This could be a trusted friend, family member or a trained professional.

 If someone close to you is placing unwelcome restrictions on you, is emotionally mistreating you, or taking advantage of you financially, you may want to try to resolve things with them informally.
 Mediation services such as those provided by Relationships Australia Victoria could help to improve your situation.
 See Where to get help for more details.

 You may be protective of the person mistreating or exploiting you, particularly if they are your adult children.
-It is important to remember that you have a right to feel comfortable and safe, and that people, including adult children, can get help for their problems.
+It is important to remember that you have a right to feel at ease and safe in your own home, and that people, including adult children, can get help for their problems.
 They may not be aware of the impact of their behaviour.